robotology/icub-tests/README.md

 }
 ```

 Notice: The `RTF_TEST_CHECK`, `RTF_TEST_REPORT` do NOT threw any exception and are used to add failure or report messages to the result collector.
 Instead, all the macros which include `_ASSERT_` within their names (e.g., `RTF_ASSERT_FAIL`) throw exceptions which prevent only the current test case (Not the whole test suite) of being proceed.
 The error/failure messages thrown by the exceptions are caught.
-(See [*Assertion macros*](http://robotology.github.io/robot-testing/documentation/TestAssert_8h.html for basic assertion macros)).
+(See [*Basic Assertion macros*](http://robotology.github.io/robot-testing/documentation/TestAssert_8h.html)).

 The report/assertion macros store the source line number where the check/report or assertion happen.
 To see them, you can run the test case or suit with `--detail` parameter using the `testrunner` (See [*Running test case plug-ins using testrunner*](http://robotology.github.io/robot-testing/documentation/testrunner.html)).